Frequently Asked Questions (FAQs)

 In general, most applicants receive their ASIC within 2 – 6 weeks.

 The processing time to receive your ASIC is dependent on how long your AusCheck approval takes.
 This is the same for all ASIC providers.
 AusCheck is an external government agency, and no ASIC provider can guarantee you a definitive processing time.

 Aviation ID’s internal time frames are very fast and highly competitive.
 We have designed our process to be the most streamlined option available to you:

 - Our online application allows you to digitally upload your documents so we can start assessing them without delay.

-- Once we have assessed your application as complete, we will send it to AusCheck within one business day.
+- Once we have assessed your application as complete, we will send it to AusCheck within 1-2 business days.

 - Whilst you are awaiting AusCheck approval, you can maximise our time efficient process by simultaneously completing the in-person ID Check.

-- Upon approval from AusCheck, we will print and post your ASIC the next business day.
+- Upon approval from AusCheck, we will print and post your ASIC within 1-2 business days.